SheCanCodeHQ/hatch-template-project/README.md

 This project was developed during [hatchlondon 2017](http://hatchlondon.io).

 ## Team
-Include all memebers of your team for the hack here:
+Include all members of your team for the hack here:

 * Full Name [github](link to github profile)
 * Full Name [github](link to github profile)